highlyavailable/RateMyProfessor.com-Web-Scraper/README.md

 - Selenium
 - ChromeDriver

+## Changelog

+- Added headless mode for selenium webdriver

+- Modified one of the while loops to take a condition that is falsy when the show more button is no longer there.
+  - Modified in lines 139 - 159
+  - Modified the error handling

+- Fixed non pythonic comparison operator syntax

+- Added a print statement during testing that shows the number of times show more is pressed, so that the user knows the function is running

+- Refactored dictionary syntax

+- Added the official python gitignore, so that files like venv, .idea aren't committed

+- PRT flag should no longer be necessary when testing to exit the while loop.
+Before if you did not have the prt flag, it wouldn't exit the ```while True``` loop.
 ## Usage
 Using the script is simple but requires the user to already have the `sid`, that is the unique school ID, of the school they want to scrape as assigned by RateMyProfessors.com.
 The `sid` can be found by searching for the school on RateMyProfessors.com and looking at the URL.
 For example, the `sid` for the University of Wisconsin-Madison is `1256` and can be found in the URL,